Before the deed comes the thought. Before the achievement comes the dream. Every mountain we climb, we first climb in our mind.

 The hut rattles and shakes in the wind, but when I step outside for the loo, it’s not cold.
 I…ReadRead more.

-Day 78, Hacket Track trailhead to Slay Hut, 18 km
+TA Day 78, Hacket Track car park to Slaty Hut, 18 km

 Maggie brings me outside when I wake up to show me my good luck charm – a rainbow.
 Cary joins…ReadRead more.